AI-SysBio/Ab-binding/README.md

 	- pip install python-Levenshtein
 	- conda install -c bioconda anarci

-Importantly, if you want to use AbLigity, You need to get full antibody structures by first submitting your sequences to Ab structure inference pipeline such as [Repertoire Builder](https://sysimm.org/rep_builder/).
-Then, to run an analysis, you can simply run an example analysis with `run_example.py`
+## Launch the analysis

+The script implemented in `tools/utils_AB.py` combines different metrics, you can run an axample analysis with `run_example.py`

 &nbsp;